skahds/boomer-shooter-fork/README.md

 - `core/gfx`: for any rendering code
 - `core/wrap`: wraps the engine api into Lua
 - `core/math`: linear algebra
-- `opengl`: for any opengl-specific code
+- `core/gfx/opengl`: for any opengl-specific code
 - `game`: where the game code goes
 - `lib`: third-party libraries
 - `res`: resources, like shaders, textures, audio, etc
-- `build`: build system code